rust-lang/compiler-team/working-groups/meta/rfc-drafts/compiler-team-contributors.md

 writing `@bors r=username`, where `username` is the name of the original reviewer.)

-Apart from these adminstrative re-reviews, the expectation is that people with r+ privileges will begin by reviewing only simple PRs from parts of the compiler that they understand well.
+Apart from these administrative re-reviews, the expectation is that people with r+ privileges will begin by reviewing only simple PRs from parts of the compiler that they understand well.
 As their knowledge grows, they can approve more and more complex PRs.